GlideCX/glidecx-api-docs/README.md

 [Put the image here]

-If you have any questions regarding the REST API, feel free to chat us any time.
+If you have any questions regarding the REST API, feel free to [contact us](https://www.glidecx.com/contact-us/) any time.

 **Updated on:** 21/02/2024